 If people are the drivers of success, then what does a company do to drive that success?
 That’s where building a learning organization comes in.
-According to a Harvard Business Review article a learning organization can be defined as “an organization made up of employees skilled at creating, acquiring, and transferring knowledge.
+According to a Harvard Business Review article, a learning organization can be defined as “an organization made up of employees skilled at creating, acquiring, and transferring knowledge.
 These people could help their firms cultivate tolerance, foster open discussion, and think holistically and systemically.”

 Becoming a learning organization starts at the top.
-Leaders must buy into the fact that learning and knowledge advancement is fostered not only by articulating vision, adding benefits, and/or providing training, but it is cultivated in three additional ways: engaging employees, empowering teams, and innovating firm-wide.
+Leaders must buy into the fact that learning and knowledge advancement is fostered not only by articulating a vision, adding benefits, and/or providing training, but it is cultivated in three additional ways: engaging employees, empowering teams, and innovating firm-wide.

-Engaged Employees Dale Carnegie once said “an organization’s greatest asset is its people, but in reality, this is only true when employees are fully engaged with their jobs.”
+Engaged Employees Dale Carnegie once said, “an organization’s greatest asset is its people, but in reality, this is only true when employees are fully engaged with their jobs.”
 Employee engagement is the emotional and functional commitment an employee has to his or her organization.
-In a recent survey of 1,500 employees in the United States by Carnegie Training 71 percent of all employees are not fully engaged.
-However companies with engaged employees outperform those without by up to 202 percent.
+In a recent survey of 1,500 employees in the United States by Carnegie Training, 71 percent of all employees are not fully engaged.
+However, companies with engaged employees outperform those without by up to 202 percent.

 How do companies drive employee engagement?
 In four ways: